ProvisionGenie/ProvisionGenie/Docs/docs/corecomponents/howtobuildthecanvasapp.md

 - Change the default **Nextarrow** icon to a **Cancel** icon and set its **OnSelect** to `RemoveIf(colChannels,ChannelName=ThisItem.ChannelName)`

 This way, our user can review the list of channels and even remove some of them again.

-> This neat solution is described in more detail on [Carmen Ysewijn's blog](https://digipersonal.com/2021/04/22/canvas-app-ui-element-tag-box-list/)

 #### The Next button